-The results of the study indicate that the Town needs approximately 11,300 square feet to meet the Town’s current and future needs.
-The study is available for the public’s review.
-This amount of space includes at least three public meeting rooms, a larger Council Chambers, full compliance with ADA, and functional space for both staff and the Police Department, and public restrooms to serve the community.
+The results of the study indicate the Town needs approximately 12,700 square feet to meet the Town’s current and future needs.
+This amount of space includes three public meeting rooms, a larger Council Chambers, functional space for both staff and the Police Department, and public restrooms to serve the community.
 It would also be ADA compliant.

 Location and Design

-The Town evaluated no fewer than 8 potential locations for a Town Hall within the Town limits.
-This included existing buildings and vacant land (which is at a premium).
+The Town evaluated no fewer than 8 potential locations for a Town Hall .
+These included existing buildings and vacant land.
 Multiple factors were considered, to include accessibility for the public, cost of each option, and site constraints.
 In late 2019, the Town of Middleburg purchased a portion of the property immediate north of the existing Town Office, which added one-half acre to the existing Town Office location.

-After multiple layout iterations and discussions, the Town Council entered into to a Letter of Intent with Salamander that would relocate the already-approved location of the Town Office and Village Green, which were proffered as a part of their 2007 rezoning, to the parcel that is immediately adjacent to the Town’s recently-acquired property.
-The majority of this property is proposed to be consolidated into one parcel to provide for a Town Hall and associated parking, and the Village Green will be an open space area that will be available for use by the Town and its residents and can be used for community events, will be an adjacent open space owned by Salamander.
+The Town Council also entered into a Letter of Intent with Salamander to relocate the already-approved location of the Town Office and Village Green, which were proffered as a part of their 2007 rezoning, to the parcel immediately adjacent to the Town’s recently-acquired property.
+The majority of this property will be consolidated into one parcel to provide for the new Town Hall and associated parking.
+The Village Green, which will be an open space area that will be available for use by the Town and its residents and can be used for community events, will be an adjacent open space owned by Salamander.

-The Town Hall will be built in the location of the current Town Office building.
-By replacing the current building, the Town will maintain connection with the community and ease of pedestrian and vehicular access.
-A covered, public walkway will provide a connection between the parking and Town Green to the north and West Marshall Street to the South.
-A conceptual layout of the site and building is provided at this link.
+The Town Hall will be built immediately behind the location of the current Town Office building.
+This will allow the Town to maintain connection with the community and provide ease of pedestrian and vehicular access.

-Initial renderings and sketches of the new Town Hall have been developed to guide the formal architectural and engineering process.
-The Town will work with its architect and the HDRC to ensure that the design is complementary to existing architecture in Middleburg, that it reflects an appropriate feel and welcoming atmosphere, and that it blends in with its immediate neighbors.
+The Town is working with its architect, Glave & Holmes, and the HDRC to ensure the design is complementary to existing architecture in Middleburg, that it reflects an appropriate feel and welcoming atmosphere, and that it blends in with its immediate neighbors.